northportio/northportio.github.io/_posts/2024-04-30-Comma-AI-Openpilot.md

 layout: post
 title: "Comma.ai OpenPilot with a 2023 Ford Escape"
 date: 2024-04-30 21:00:00 -0500
-categories: self-driving
+categories: driving
-tags: self-driving ai ford adas
+tags: driving ai ford adas car
 ---

 # Enabling Autonomous Driving With The Comma 3X for a 2023 Ford Escape